 National Center for PTSD.
 (2010, February).
 Mental health reactions after disaster.
 Retrieved from http://www.ptsd.va.gov/professional/pages/handouts-pdf/Reactions.pdf [PDF - 87.8 Kb]

 This handout provides information about normal stress reactions, other mental health problems that commonly occur following a disaster, and the recovery process.

-This web page provides health advice specific to the needs of relief workers responding to disasters.
-It was originally intended to address the needs of those going to Haiti, but is applicable to various situations internationally or domestically.
+This webpage provides health advice specific to the needs of relief workers responding to disasters.
+It was originally intended to address the needs of those responding to international disasters, but is also applicable to various domestic response situations.
 Those who provide assistance should pay attention to their mental health needs before, during, and after their work in the field.

 HHS, SAMHSA, CMHS.
 (2007, April).
 Tips for survivors of a traumatic event: Managing your stress (HHS Publication No. NMH05-0209).
 Retrieved from http://store.samhsa.gov/shin/content//NMH05-0209R/NMH05-0209R.pdf [PDF - 926 Kb]

 This tip sheet outlines the common signs of stress after a disaster and provides stress reduction strategies.

 Last updated 06/25/2013

 Tips for Talking With and Helping Children and Youth Cope After a Disaster or Traumatic Event

 Immediate Disaster Response: Hurricane Sandy-Disaster Behavioral Health Information Series (DBHIS)

 This installment of the Substance Abuse and Mental Health Services Administration (SAMHSA) Disaster Behavioral Health Information Series (DBHIS) focuses on first responders and, currently, Hurricane Sandy.